epfml/getting-started/README.md

 watch -n 10 "runai list | sed 1d | awk '{printf \"%0-40s %0-20s\n\", \$1, \$2}'"
 ```

 ## Important notes and workflow
-We provide the script in this repo as a convenient way of creating jobs.
+We provide the script in this repo as a convenient way of creating jobs (see more details in the section below).
 * The default job is just an interactive one (with `sleep`) that you can use for development.
   * 'Interactive' jobs are a concept from run:ai.
 Every user can have 1 interactive GPU.
 They have higher priority than other jobs and can live up to 12 hours.
 You can use them for debugging.
 If you need more than 1 GPU, you need to submit a training job.
 * For a training job, use the flag `--train`, and replace the command with your training command.
 Using a training job allows you to use more than 1 GPU (up to 8 on one node).
 Moreover, a training job makes sure that the pod is killed when your code/experiment is finished in order to save money.